knightlygains/IT-Remote/readme.md

 * Ping a remote PC
 * Get a list of installed printers and their info, rename them, uninstall them, and send testpages to them
-* Schedule a restart on 1 or multiple PCs
+* Schedule a restart on 1 or multiple PCs with an untuitive UI
 * Obtain a list of all installed software or specific programs on 1 or multiple PCs
 * Check available space on all attached disks on 1 or multiple PCs
 * Clear space on 1 or multiple PCs including user profiles, Windows/Temp, Windows/Prefetch, and recycle bin